 Advanced Work Packaging (AWP) has the power to fundamentally transform the capital project delivery process.

 Early evidence suggests incredible benefits, including the ability to boost field productivity by a staggering 25 percent.
-Projects and organizations who have implemented AWP have also been able to bring down the total installed cost of a project by up to 10 per cent, with increased savings for owners and increased profitability for contractors.
+Projects and organizations that have implemented AWP have also been able to bring down the total installed cost of a project by up to 10 percent, with increased savings for owners and increased profitability for contractors.
 They’ve also been able to: